 Secondly, the company must issue each shareholder receiving a dividend with a dividend voucher.

-The dividend voucher, sometimes also called a dividend counterfoil, acts as a written record – effectively a receipt – showing who got the dividend and how much it was.
-A company can either produce the dividend vouchers itself or may ask an accountant to do it for them.
+The dividend voucher, sometimes also called a dividend counterfoil, acts as a written record – effectively a receipt.
+It shows who received the dividend and how much it was.
+A company can either produce the dividend vouchers or ask an accountant to do it for them.

-The shareholder receiving a dividend must keep the dividend voucher as evidence for tax purposes and, as appropriate, use it to complete their self assessment tax return.
-The company must also maintain a record of the dividend vouchers produced.
+The shareholder receiving a dividend must keep the dividend voucher as evidence for tax purposes.
+They may need it to complete their self assessment tax return.
+In another article, we look at how dividends are taxed on shareholders.

 The dividend voucher sent to a shareholder must show the following information:

 - the type of security (for example ‘Ordinary shares’)

 - the number of shares held by the shareholder